-- The readiness light (same light as for front air bag system) will either flash or stay lit. - The readiness light will not illuminate immediately after ignition is turned on. - A series of five beeps will be heard.
+- The readiness light (same light as used for front air bag system) will either flash or stay lit. - The readiness light will not illuminate immediately after ignition is turned to the RUN position. - A series of five beeps will be heard.
 The tone pattern will repeat periodically until the problem and light are repaired.